Opendigitalradio/ODR-AudioEnc/README.md

 JACK input: Instead of -i (file input) or -d (ALSA input), use -j *name*, where *name* specifies the JACK name for the encoder:

-    odr-audioenc -j myenc -l -b $BITRATE -f raw -o $DST
+    odr-audioenc -j myenc -l -b $BITRATE -o $DST

-The samplerate of the JACK server should be 32kHz or 48kHz.
+The JACK server must run at the samplerate of the encoder (32kHz or 48kHz).
+If that is not possible, one workaround is to access JACK through VLC, which will resample accordingly:

+    odr-audioenc -l -v jack://dab -b $BITRATE -o $DST

 Scenario *LiveWire* or *AES67*
 ------------------------------